Table of Contents 💡

 Your presentation should include at least the main building blocks of your project.
 These include the business problem you’re solving, what the client has asked you to do, what you actually did, and the impact of your work.

-Try making it very visual with mockups, photos of you working on the project, and a user testimonial from your tests.
+Make your case study presentation very visual with mockups, photos of you working on the project, and a user testimonial from your tests.
 Before and after images also help you tell a better story.

 Summary